bioinform/somaticseq/README.md

-## SomaticSeq: An ensemble approach to accurately detect somatic mutations
+# SomaticSeq

-* SomaticSeq is an ensemble caller, and uses machine learning to filter out false positives.
-Detailed documentation is included in the package, located in [docs/Manual.pdf](docs/Manual.pdf "User Manual").
-Quick guide can also be found [here](http://bioinform.github.io/somaticseq/).
+* SomaticSeq is an ensemble caller that has the ability to use machine learning to filter out false positives.
+The detailed documentation is included in the package, located in [docs/Manual.pdf](docs/Manual.pdf "User Manual").
+A quick guide can also be found [here](http://bioinform.github.io/somaticseq/).
 * SomaticSeq's open-access paper: [Fang LT, Afshar PT, Chhibber A, et al. An ensemble approach to accurately detect somatic mutations using SomaticSeq.
 Genome Biol.
 2015;16:197](http://dx.doi.org/10.1186/s13059-015-0758-2 "Fang LT, Afshar PT, Chhibber A, et al. An ensemble approach to accurately detect somatic mutations using SomaticSeq.
 Genome Biol.
 2015;16:197.").
 * Feel free to report issues and/or ask questions at the [Issues](../../issues "Issues") page.
 You may also email Li Tai Fang at [li_tai.fang@roche.com](li_tai.fang@roche.com).